Examples of current and recent research projects

-In collaboration with U.S. Army Corps scientists, we are conducting field and laboratory research on growth, phenology, and competitive ability in the hybrid invasive species Myriophyllum spicatum x sibiricum (hybrid watermilfoil) relative to its parent species, the native M. sibiricum (northern watermilfoil) and non-native M. spicatum (Eurasin watermilfoil).
+In collaboration with U.S. Army Corps scientists, we are conducting field and laboratory research on growth, phenology, and competitive ability in the hybrid invasive species Myriophyllum spicatum x sibiricum (hybrid watermilfoil) relative to its parent species, the native M. sibiricum (northern watermilfoil) and non-native M. spicatum (Eurasian watermilfoil).
 This research is funded by the U.S. Army Corps of Engineers Engineer Research and Development Center.

 Collaborative Research: Testing the effects of phylogenetic diversity on restoration outcomes in tallgrass prairie

 In collaboration with researchers at Chicago Botanic Garden and The Morton Arboretum, we are investigating how plant community phylogenetic and functional diversity influence restoration outcomes in tallgrass prairie.
 This research is funded by the National Science Foundation and contributed to Becky Barak's dissertation work (PhD 2017).
 Award abstract